 Afterwards, browse their elegant boutique where you can buy your coffee of choice and their signature gold coffee pot.

-5. Hear the call for prayer during sunset at a rooftop restaurant
+5. Hear the call to prayer during sunset at a rooftop restaurant

-One of the most magical moments for us in Marrakech was hearing the call for prayer from the rooftop as we watched the sunset glow over the Medina.
+One of the most magical moments for us in Marrakech was hearing the call to prayer from the rooftop as we watched the sunset glow over the Medina.